Planning Fencing Systems For Controlled Grazing

 Fencing systems for controlled grazing must be tailored to each individual farm.
 However, there are common principles that should be used for every fencing layout plan.
 Paddocks should be created from soil that is as uniform in slope, aspect, and forage type as possible.
 Fences should follow contours to create homogenous paddocks.
 Walking distance to a water source should not exceed 500 feet for milking dairy cows, 900 feet for sheep, goats and horses, and 1,200 feet for beef cattle.
 Gates should be placed in paddock corners.
 Multiple gates are recommended for paddocks with lactating dairy cows.
 A well-fenced controlled grazing system can be an economical way to provide forage to grazing animals and can increase returns.

-The authors would like to express their appreciation for the review and comments made by Lori S. Marsh, Associate Professor and Extension Engineer, Biological Systems Engineering; Robert "Bobby" Grisso, Professor and Extension Engineer, Biological Systems Engineering; and Jerry M. Swisher, Jr., Senior Extension Agent, Dairy Science, Augusta County.
+The author acknowledges contributions of Susan Gay, Ray Smith and Gordon Groover, the authors of the previous version of this publication.
+Also, the author would like to express their appreciation for the review and comments made by Lori S. Marsh, Associate Professor and Extension Engineer, Biological Systems Engineering; Robert “Bobby” Grisso, Professor and Extension Engineer, Biological Systems Engineering; and Jerry M. Swisher, Jr., Senior Extension Agent, Dairy Science, Augusta County.